 If you’re a victim or prosecution witness there should be a separate room where you can wait.

-This is so you won’t have to meet the defendant or their family and friends before the trial.
+This is so you will not have to meet the defendant or their family and friends before the trial.

-If there isn’t a separate area, speak to court staff - they can make sure you’re safe.
+If there is not a separate area, speak to court staff - they can make sure you’re safe.

 If anyone tries to intimidate you, tell your solicitor or court staff - they’ll report it to the police.